The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 The heritage of the Celts is not just a part of history.
 It still influences our understanding of the past and our creativity today.

-The Celtic Renaissance: A Pan-European Phenomenon
+The Celtic Revival: A Pan-European Phenomenon

-The revival in Ireland
+The Revival in Ireland

-The movement in Brittany
+The Movement in Brittany

-Influence in Scotland and Wales
+The Influence in Scotland and Wales

-Rediscovered Ancient Manuscripts and Texts
+Rediscovered Manuscripts and Ancient Texts

 The Impact on European Literature and Poetry